Uday Hussein: Allegations of crimes

-Sexual assault allegations
+Sexual assault history

 In 1987, Uday allegedly raped the 15-year-old daughter of his father's mistress Shaqraa, a Greek-Lebanese former pageant holder who was the daughter of an oil businessman.
 When Saddam was informed of what happened, after several hours, Uday was put in prison but released after a short period.
 Because the girl had not kept silent about the rape, Uday's bodyguards tortured her with electric batons with Uday present.

 In 1999, an anti-embargo group of French volunteers went to Iraq and a woman was forced to stay with Uday after the party, but they were able to leave the party when one of the women said "we did not come here to be prostitutes".
 Miss Germany, Alexandra Vodjanikova, met with Uday and said "he was charming, downright warm, very friendly and always said to her 'you are beautiful, you are sexy'".

 One of his former classmates, Aziz Al-Taee, said:

 There was a lot of fear in the female students that the guy had a tradition of choosing the most beautiful woman and trying to force her to date him then the most cases he will exclude her or that's one of his bodyguards to kill her after he rape her.
 So there was a lot of fear when he was coming to College.

 Zainab Salbi, daughter of Saddam Hussein's private pilot said, "The days when Uday came to the university, the girls were hiding in the toilet in fear to escape from his hungry eyes, but it is a known fact that nobody can escape from the lust of Uday and Uday is known for his eerie quietness than for wild craziness."
 One of his long-time employees, Khaled Jassem, said:

 You shouldn't compete with Uday on two subjects: business and girls.
 Often, he would make his decisions under the influence of the drink a cocktail based on whiskey, gin and champagne.
 I have never seen someone so cruel.
 My life was a nightmare.
 I was always afraid.
 I have suffered foot whipping as punishment four times.
 When he could not attend the caning, he sent his executioners to administer it.
 But not wanting to deprive himself of the pleasure of hearing the victim's pain, he listened the victim shouting over the telephone.